Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: REGRET ANALYSIS

 As a result, we can obtain the following result for variance-aware UCB-based algorithms. \begin{theorem}[Variance-aware UCB methods] Let us assume \cref{assumption:contextbdd}-\cref{assumption:lambda_min}.
-Let the confidence width coefficient $\cwct$ for the arm selection methods and the step size $n$ be chosen to satisfy the following: for some $C>0$ with $ \cwct'=\left(1+t\left(2\frac{\sqrt{\dim\log \gs\log(TK/\delta)}}{\sqrt{\dim\lambda}\epsilon}\right)^2\right).\nonumber $ If the width $\wid$ of $\nn$ is sufficiently large as $ \wid=\textrm{poly}(T,\len,\linkb, \linku, \linkl, \lambda, \dim, \log(T/\delta), \epi, \delta)\nonumber $ and $\epsilon=\bigo(1/\sqrt{d})$, then the cumulative average regret $R_T^a$ under any UCB-based arm selection method in \cref{subsection:arm_strategy} is upper-bounded as ignoring all other hyperparameters with probability at least $1-\delta$ over the randomness of the initialization of the neural network $\nn$. \end{theorem} The following result is about variance-agnostic UCB-based algorithms. \begin{corollary}[Variance-agnostic UCB methods] Assume the conditions in \cref{theorem:main_ucb} hold, but we fix $\wt=1$ (i.e., $\epsilon=1$) for all round $0\leq t \leq T$.
+Let the confidence width coefficient $\cwct$ for the arm selection methods and the step size {$\lr$} be chosen to satisfy the following: for some $C>0$ with If the width $\wid$ of $\nn$ is sufficiently large as in \cref{lem:concentration_inequality} and $\epsilon=\bigo(1/\sqrt{d})$, then the cumulative average regret $R_T^a$ under any UCB-based arm selection method in \cref{subsection:arm_strategy} is upper-bounded as ignoring all other hyperparameters with probability at least $1-\delta$ over the randomness of the initialization of the neural network $\nn$. \end{theorem} The following result is about variance-agnostic UCB-based algorithms. \begin{corollary}[Variance-agnostic UCB methods] Assume the conditions in \cref{theorem:main_ucb} hold, but we fix $\wt=1$ (i.e., $\epsilon=1$) for all round $0\leq t \leq T$.
 Then the cumulative regret $R^{a}_t$ under any UCB-based arm selection method in \cref{subsection:arm_strategy} is bounded as ignoring all other hyperparameters with probability at least $1-\delta$ over the randomness of learnable parameters in the neural network $\nn$ \end{corollary}

-In the case of TS-based methods, we also utilize the concentration inequality presented in \cref{lem:concentration_inequality} to construct good event sets.
-For TS-ASYM, we construct these sets similarly to the approach in \citep{ndb}.
-In contrast to previous neural bandit methods~\citep{zhang2021neuralthompsonsampling} and neural dueling bandits~\citep{ndb}, our other TS-based methods involve the simultaneous stochastic selection of two arms.
-This necessitates a more careful construction of favorable event sets and a more delicate analysis with \cref{eq:ucb-arm2} to effectively apply the Azuma-Hoeffding inequality.
-We provide more details in \cref{sec:ts} of the supplementary material.
+For our TS-based methods, we again leverage the concentration inequality from~\cref{lem:concentration_inequality} to define good event sets.
+The construction for the TS-ASYM variant follows the established approach of~\citep{ndb}.
+However, our other proposed TS methods introduce a new analytical challenge, as they involve the simultaneous stochastic selection of two arms.
+This feature, distinct from prior work like~\citep{zhang2021neuralthompsonsampling, ndb}, requires a more intricate construction of the event sets and a more delicate application of the Azuma-Hoeffding inequality.
+Despite this added complexity, our analysis successfully yields regret bounds for the TS algorithms that are comparable to their UCB-based counterparts.
+A detailed derivation is provided in~\cref{sec:ts} of the supplementary material.

-Nevertheless, we are able to derive results for TS algorithms that are comparable to those obtained for our UCB-based methods.